Mickey Goldmill: Rocky III

-The matchup is set for August 15, 1981.
-Rocky, much to Mickey's frustration, does not take his training seriously, allowing fans to watch him train in a crowded hotel ballroom instead of training in Mighty Mick's.
-Shortly before the match, Rocky and Clubber's entourages erupt into a pandemonium free-for-all backstage; Mickey, trying to break it up, is shoved against a wall by Clubber, and goes into cardiac arrest.
+Rocky, much to Mickey's frustration, does not take his training seriously, allowing his fans to watch him train in a crowded hotel ballroom filled with distractions.
+Shortly before the match, Rocky and Clubber's entourages erupt into a pandemonium free-for-all backstage; Mickey, trying to break it up, is shoved by Clubber, and suffers a cardiac arrest.
 Rocky attempts to call off the match due to Mickey's condition, but he refuses to allow Rocky to cancel the fight.
-His condition worsens as the match goes on, but Mickey refuses to go to the hospital until the match is over, so the aides begin to keep him on life-support.
-Rocky, still distraught over Mickey's condition, is not fully focused on the match, is quickly overpowered and takes a merciless beating from his opponent.
-The fight only lasts two rounds before Clubber knocks him out.
+His condition worsens as the match goes on, but Mickey refuses to go to the hospital until the match is over, receiving CPR.
+Rocky, still distraught over Mickey's condition, is not fully focused on the match and is quickly overpowered by Lang, losing the title via a brutal second round knockout.

-Eventually, Rocky returns to the dressing room to check on Mickey's condition.
-Rocky tells his trainer that the fight ended in a second-round knockout but does not tell Mickey that he lost.
-Rocky then tries to convince him that they need to go to the hospital, but instead he keeps talking, some of his last words being "I love you, kid", and dies.

-He is interred in a Jewish mausoleum outside of Philadelphia, the private service attended by Rocky, his wife Adrian, his brother-in-law Paulie and Goldmill's longtime friend and cornerman Al Silvani.
+Rocky hurries back to the dressing room to check on Mickey's condition, and tells him that the fight ended in a second-round knockout, but does not tell Mickey that he lost.
+Mickey utters his last words to Rocky, being "I love you, kid", before dying, devastating Rocky.
+Mickey is interred in a Jewish mausoleum outside of Philadelphia, in a private service attended by Rocky, his wife Adrian, his brother-in-law Paulie and Goldmill's long-time friend and cornerman Al Silvani.